matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 **Question 14: A new government regulation requires all pharmaceutical companies to keep their financial data for 5 years.
 What would you recommend as the best way to comply with the regulation requirement?**

-- Use Coldline Storage
+- Use Coldline Storage.
-- Define a lifecycle policy
+- Define a lifecycle policy.
-- :white_check_mark: **Define a data retention policy**
+- :white_check_mark: **Define a data retention policy.**
-- Use Nearline Storage
+- Use Nearline Storage.

 ```
 You would be tempted to answer Coldline Storage - but the correct answer is "Define a data retention policy.".